google/uis-rnn/.github/ISSUE_TEMPLATE/general-question.md

 Have I searched for similar questions from closed issues?
 * yes/no - if you answered no, please do it first

-Do I have a background in machine learning?
-* yes/no

-Do I have a background in speaker diarization?
-* yes/no

 Have I tried to find the answers in the paper *Fully Supervised Speaker Diarization*?
 * yes/no